modernsoftware/learn-csharp/design-patterns/solid.md

 }

 ```
+**Output**
 ```
 Message sent by email
 ```

 The MessageBroker class is tightly coupled to the Email class.

-If we, want to use SMS instead of Email, we will need to modify the MessageBroker class.
+If we want to use SMS instead of Email, we will need to modify the MessageBroker class.
 This also violates the 'open - closed' principle.

 To fix the problem, we will introduce an abstraction for sending messages.
 The MessageBroker class will depend on this abstraction rather than the concrete Email class.